Content marketing attracts, educates and converts customers. Learn more about our B2B SaaS content marketing tips, tricks and topics.

 Monitoring the engagement metrics (likes, shares, and comments) on user-generated content related to your brand will showcase the impact of various tools of customer advocacy on your audience.

 The last stage of the B2B SaaS content marketing flywheel is activate, where you can engage in product-led growth by driving leads and referrals into the product experience.
-Here, you’ll want to focus on using the momentum created by engaged and loyal employees to attract even more customers.
+Here, you’ll want to focus on using the momentum created by engaged and loyal customers to attract even more customers.
 Using referral programs, influencer marketing, and other types of content, you can encourage current customers to bring in new business.

 Types of content in the activate stage